The Psychology of Writing down Goals

 That’s a Wrap

-All in all, writing out your goals makes sense from many different perspectives.
+All in all, writing down goals makes sense from many different perspectives.
 It:

 - Highlights the importance of the goal to your brain, and that allows your mind to stay primed for opportunities that might help you achieve your aims.